Damian Wayne: "Shadow War"

 After observing how happy both his daughter and grandson are while living a peaceful life without killing, the now reformed Ra's al Ghul decides that he wants to turn himself in to the authorities to atone for all the crimes he committed, as well as publicly share all the secrets he kept hidden over the centuries.
 This decision sparks a huge interest in both the superhero community and the villain community due the amount of knowledge the immortal Demon's Head has about the world, so all eyes are on him during a press conference he holds before his incarceration.
 However, as soon as the conference starts, Ra's is immediately shot by a sniper wearing a Deathstroke-looking costume, who also throws a bomb that turns his body to ash to insure that there would be nothing left of him to be resurrected through the Lazarus Pit.

 This incident deeply hurts both Damian and his mother, Talia, who had to watch her father get murdered even though he finally made the right choice for the first time in his life and was willing to turn a new leaf for his family's sake.
 In her grief, she gathers all the members of the League of Assassins and puts a hit on Deathstroke, as well as all of his associates, in retaliation for killing her father.
-On the other hand, Damian has teamed-up with his father, who isn't fully convinced that it was the real Deathstroke who killed Ra's al Ghul, to investigate the murder and find out who is really behind it.
+On the other hand, Damian has teamed-up with his father, who is not fully convinced that it was the real Deathstroke who killed Ra's al Ghul, to investigate the murder and find out who is really behind it.

 This event concludes with "Shadow War" between the League of Assassins and Deathstroke Inc, which ends with Talia killing Slade in a one-on-one battle, But shortly afterward the Deathstroke imposter reveals himself to be Geo-Force, who plotted the whole war in the hope of having both Slade and Talia kill each other.
 Damian and Bruce arrive shortly and help Talia defeat Geo-Force, with Damian managing to convince his mother to not kill Geo-Force afterward because his grandfather believed that their family could be better than this.

-Batman and Robin (2023)
+Dawn of DC

 Damian decides to move back in with Bruce and together they reform the Dynamic Duo.
 Bruce forces Damian to go to school to connect with those his age more, but the kids at school bully Damian, and he skips to investigate a new villain - Shush - with Batman.
-Damian ends up willingly returning to school because he believes his principal is Shush and was one of Damian's instructors in the league.